 Start your day in Coquitlam at the Maillardville and Mackin House, absorb the history and stretch your legs.Once you have taken in the Fraser Mills and Francophone history in Maillardville head to the Maple Ridge Heritage Walk; which starts at Jim Hadgkiss Park: 30 mins(23.2 km).
 Explore the rich history of Port Haney, then make your way to Billy Miner’s Alehouse and Cafe for lunch: 3 mins(1.4 km).
 Once refueled for the day, stay on the scenic Highway 7 and drive to Stave Falls Power House:22 mins (24.9 km).
 For your final destination of the day, make your way to Kilby Historic Site: 46 mins( 49.7 km)

-Spend the night in Harrison Mills, Agassiz or Harrison Hot Springs.
+Spend the night in Harrison Mills, Harrison Hot Springs.

-Start your day in either Harrison Mills, Harrison Hot Springs, or Agassiz and drive to the Agassiz-Harrison Museum.
+Start your day in either Harrison Mills, or Harrison Hot Springs and drive to the Harrison Visitors Information Centre to stop into the newly opened Sasquatch Museum.
+Visit with Hot Springs Harry and learn the history of the Sasquatch.
+From here, drive to the Agassiz-Harrison Museum.
 This old train station will travel you back in time to 1893.
-From there, make your way to Yale Historic Site: 33 mins (51.2 km).
+Next, make your way to Yale Historic Site: 33 mins (51.2 km).
 Stop in for a cup of tea or lunch after you’ve explored the rich history of Yale; the Boomtown of the Fraser.
 Return home.

 Course to Course Road-Trip